SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 **Onsite Damage**

-​		Onsite Damage Report shows the details of Items that are damaged during the onsite receiving,Instalation.You can Report Onsite Damages on Onsite Receiving,Installation and Walkthrough as shown in the *Image 34-6*.
+​		Onsite Damage Report shows the details of Items that are damaged during the onsite receiving,Instalation.You can Report Onsite Damages on Onsite [Onsite Installation Damage](#onsite-installation-damage),[Room Damage](#room-damage) and [Walkthough Damage](#walkthough-damage) as shown in the *Image 34-6*.

 ![Onsite Damage Reporting Place](Images/OnsiteDamage.png) *Image 34-6 : Onsite Damage Reporting Place*